nikashtefan/Learning-Tracker/replit.md

 # Overview

-This is a full-stack web application built with React and Express, using TypeScript throughout.
-The application features a modern UI built with shadcn/ui components and Radix UI primitives, styled with Tailwind CSS.
-It's configured to run on Replit with support for Supabase as the backend database service.
-The project includes a test data management system with CRUD operations for test items.
+This is a Learning Tracker ("Учебный трекер") web application built with React and Express, using TypeScript throughout.
+The application features a minimalist, clean UI built with shadcn/ui components and Radix UI primitives, styled with Tailwind CSS.

+The app allows users to:
+- Track learning habits (courses and books)
+- Mark daily completion for each habit
+- View weekly progress with animated circular progress indicator
+- See achievements section with completion percentage
+- Reset progress or delete habits

+All data is stored in browser localStorage for persistence without requiring a database.

 # User Preferences